jafudi/flexpair/environments/azure-aws/README.md

 ### Deploy mechanism
 - Clone source code from GitHub to Terraform Cloud workspace
 - Input credentials and other variables
-- Plan and execute deploy
+- Plan and execute deployment

 ### Deploy environments / nodes